helmut-hoffer-von-ankershoffen/ceil/README.md

 * Educate myself on Ansible + K8S + GitOps for CI/CD/PD from bottom to top
 * Refresh knowledge regarding networking and Python
 * Enhanced PHP/SF4 stack for K8S supporting HPA, progressive deployments and a/b testing
-* Advanced networking and firewalling to use  `max-one` for router *and* k8s master to optimize budget
+* Advanced networking and firewalling to use  one node as router *and* k8s master

 ## Tasks